Curiousss/EVA/Phase2/Session1/README.md

 - Raw IMDB Dataset downloaded from  http://mng.bz/0tIo
 - Precomputed embeddings downloaded from https://nlp.stanford.edu/projects/glove, 2014 English Wikipedia.
 It’s an 822 MB zip file called glove.6B.zip, containing 100-dimensional embedding vectors for 400,000 words (or nonword tokens)

+(Used 2 different notebooks for same with different training sample values.
+It could have been coded in the 1 notebook using functions.)

 1. 200 training samples: